Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 Make sure to click the ‘Save Rule’ button to save your changes.

-Next, you can set up a login redirect based on the user role in WordPress.
-For example, you might want to redirect editors to the admin area but have your email list subscribers go to a separate custom page.
+You can also set up a login redirect based on user role.
+For example, you might want to redirect editors to the admin area but have your email list subscribers go to a separate custom page

 The process will be similar to the steps above.
 Simply click the ‘Add New’ button in the ‘Redirection Rules’ section.

-Then, select the ‘User Role’ condition from the ‘Rule Condition’ dropdown and choose the user role from the dropdown list.
+Select ‘User Role’ from the ‘Rule Condition’ dropdown and choose the user role from the list.

 Then, enter the login and logout URLs where you want to redirect the user role.